 - Additional revision surgery – may be needed to obtain the desired result, especially in cases of significant skin removal

 Your risk for complications will depend on the specific technique used and Dr. Xu will make you aware of these before you have surgery.
 The risk of some common complications (such as scarring, infection, and bleeding) can be decreased by following your doctor’s post-surgery instructions.
 Potential common complications after surgery include:

 - Bleeding or hematoma (a collection of blood)

 - Seroma (fluid collection) requiring drainage procedures later

 - Chronic pain

 - Minor asymmetry in the appearance of the two arms

 The cost of an arm lift will depend on the type of technique used and whether it is performed alone or in combination with other procedures such as breast lift, thigh lift, body contouring, or liposuction.

 The combination surgeries are more complex and will cost more.
-The best way to understand the costs of surgery is to schedule a consultation with Dr. Xu, a board-certified plastic surgeon with a high level of technical expertise and the sense of artistry necessary to help people achieve their aesthetic goals.
+The best way to understand the costs of surgery is to schedule a consultation with Dr. Xu, a board-certified plastic surgeon with a high level of technical training and the understanding of aesthetics necessary to help people achieve their cosmetic goals.

 Many people are unaware of the full scope and possibilities of plastic surgery.
 Dr. Xu will listen to your vision for your body, review the options that are available to you, and advise you on an optimal surgical plan that will best meet your needs.